 - Sudden financial windfall or higher-paying job

 Losing a job may also be valid grounds to modify a child support order.
 Unemployment may temporarily stop or lower a parent’s child support obligations.
 However, the loss of employment must be done in good faith.
-Intentionally quitting a job or taking a lowering paying job for no reason other than to request a child support modification will not be seen as valid grounds for modification.
+Intentionally quitting a job or taking a lowering-paying job for no reason other than to request a child support modification will not be seen as valid grounds for modification.
 On the other hand, if a parent obtains new employment with a higher salary or other forms of increased compensation, a court may order an increase in child support payments.

 Regardless of whether you need help modifying an existing child support order or contesting a modification, Florida Law Advisers, P.A., can help.
-The Tampa child support lawyers at our law firm have years of experience helping clients in all types of child custody modification matters.
+The Florida child support lawyers at our law firm have years of experience helping clients in all types of child custody modification matters.
 We know what it takes to obtain a child support modification and we continue to aggressively protect our clients both in and outside the courtroom.

 Frequently Asked Questions